Start free trial

 For example, luxury sneaker brand Cult & Rain manages a busy Discord server where over a third of community members are actively engaged, and PepsiCo and Kellogg’s cereals among the big-name brands with Twitch communities.

-Running a branded Facebook Group, Slack community, or Subreddit can also be effective for these purposes.
-What matters is that you choose a platform where your audience is already present and feels comfortable and actively forge relationships between the brand and your customers and between them.
+Running a branded Facebook Group, Slack community or Subreddit can be effective for these purposes too.
+What matters is that you choose a platform where your audience is already present and feels comfortable, and that you actively forge relationships between the brand and your customers, and between the customers themselves.

 Encourage Video Feedback from Customers